akmenon1996/IE-7374/README.md

-# IE-7374 : This repo contains the labs/noteook for IE-7374
+# IE-7374 :
+This repo contains the labs/python noteook for IE-7374